 Doing some research about Insta360’s product range and who they are, I found out the “We make boldly innovative cameras that help people capture and share their lives” tagline on their website, which I think it perfectly describes their goal.
 Firstly, Insta360 has been known for making clip-on smartphone 360 degree cameras.
 Now, besides a wide range of consumer action cams including the One R with interchangeable lenses, they have an impressive portfolio of professional 8K panoramic and VR cameras.

 The tiny “GO” is the company’s first non-360 camera.
 Designed to be worn all day long, it’s small and light enough for you to forget about it.
 These two aspects are also essential when it comes to installing it on a micro size drone.

 Insta360 GO review, rating, and samples

 Disclosure: I received this tiny action cam as part of a product review collaboration with Insta360.
 Although the product was offered for free, all the opinions in this review remain my own!

 Sent from European store, the camera arrived quick and smooth without any additional taxes.
 When you pay 200 bucks for such a tiny camera, you expect to receive at least a few accessories with it and the Insta360 GO will not disappoint you at all.
 It’s packed with a bunch of mounting options including a magnetic pendant.

 At a glance

-Featuring Apple AirPods style charging case with lighting connector, it is obvious that Insta360 is mainly targeting iPhone owners.
+Featuring an Apple AirPods style charging case with a lighting connector, it is obvious that Insta360 is mainly targeting iPhone owners.